SasView/sasview.github.io/faq.md

 ### How do I load an image file as data?

 *   Use 'Tool' > 'Image Viewer' and **not** 'File' > 'Load Data File(s)' or the 'Load Data' button on the Data Explorer.
-*   SasView will load .BMP, .GIF, .JPG, .PNG and .TIF formats.
+*   SasView will load images in .BMP, .GIF, .JPG, .PNG and .TIF formats.
+The file extension is not case-sensitive.

 ### Where do the model parameter uncertainties come from?